lwojcik/eleventy-template-bliss/README.md

 # Bliss - Blog Theme For Eleventy

+> As of January 2025, this project is no longer maintained or updated.

-**Bliss** is a single-column blog template for [Eleventy static site generator](https://11ty.dev) with strong focus on simplicity without sacrificing functionality.
+**Bliss** is a single-column blog template for [Eleventy v2.x](https://11ty.dev) with strong focus on simplicity without sacrificing functionality.

 It is a modified and improved version of the theme running [my personal blog](https://blog.lukaszwojcik.net/).